jannaee/red-adventure/README.md

   * The page should be responsive for Mobile, Tablet, and Desktop.
   * Dealers section should be built using the provided JSON file.

-### On Completion checklist:
+### On Completion Checklist
-Send your finished project via a public link to a Google Drive folder (or another similar service) that contains your finalized assets.
+Send finished project via a public link to a Google Drive folder (or another similar service) that contains your finalized assets.
 The finalized project should follow the following specs:
 - [ ] Excludes the node_modules directory (or other similar package manager directories).
 - [ ] Should have a distribution folder that can be viewed directly in a browser.
 - [ ] Should not require a build process to view the site.